Scrum for engineering teams: Product Owner and Sprint Review in R&D

 Products subject to strict standards (ISO 13485, DO-178, EN 9100, GMP) require an agile approach compatible with regulatory traceability.
 SolidScrum integrates this constraint from the start:

-• Sprint reviews serve as validation milestones recognised by notified bodies
+• Sprint reviews serve as validation milestones recognised by notified bodies.
+By structuring reviews as quality control points, the team demonstrates regulatory progress in a continuous and auditable manner.

 Result: the team works in agile mode without sacrificing compliance, and the regulatory file is built sprint by sprint instead of being assembled at the end of the project.